TOC Digital Speech and Debate Series 1

 yes open cx - yes you can sit during cx - yes flex prep

-I begin rounds with the assumption whatever aff is being read (planless or policy) should be weighed.
-FW can change this assumption.
-I don't believe fairness (procedurally or structurally) is an impact.
-I think it is an internal link.
+I believe fairness (procedurally or structurally) is not an impact.
+I believe it is an internal link.

 I LOVE perm debates.
 I am a sucker for creative perms that are specific to the alternative.
 If you execute this strategy correctly, you will be rewarded.